 Based on study location and risk level, the IRB may require documentation of a local site collaborator.
 This may be necessary to ensure the project meets the IRB approval criteria related to adequate resources and expertise, appropriate subject protections, and an adequate consent process.

 There may be no local functioning review board.
 In these circumstances the UW IRB may require, depending upon study location and risk level, a letter of cooperation or permission from an appropriate local institutional or oversight official.
 This is sometimes called site permission or a letter of invitation.
-This letter would need to be written by an individual completely independent of your study who is highly familiar with the culture of the region where the research will be conducted.
+This letter needs to be written by an individual completely independent of your study who is highly familiar with the culture of the region where the research will be conducted.
 Required elements:

 If the research is funded by the U.S. government, then each foreign institution that is engaged in the research must hold and/or obtain a valid Federal Wide Assurance (FWA) with OHRP and these institutions must review and conduct research in compliance with the applicable U.S. federal regulations.
 The UW investigator is responsible for ensuring that all engaged international sites hold an FWA and that the research is approved by an IRB or Ethics Committee.